-The program is co-facilitated by Mahlie (a clinically qualified, registered and regulated Art Psychotherapist and academic) and Chloe (a qualified and experienced arts-based peer support worker and peer educator).
-Mahlie (she/they/I/we/us) is a First Nations autistic queer person queer with living with ADHD, complex trauma and chronic illness.
-Chloe (she/they) is a queer person who identifies as autistic and lives with ME/CFS and complex trauma.
-Both of us are trained and experienced to work with expressions and experiences of trauma.
+The program is facilitated by Mahlie - a clinically qualified, registered and regulated Art Psychotherapist and academic.
+Mahlie (she/they/l/we/us) is a First Nations Wiradjuri queer person, diagnosed later-in-life with autism and ADHD.
+Mahlie lives with complex trauma and dissociation, chronic illness and physical disabilities.

+Mahlie is a trained and qualified member of the ISSTD and ISSPD and experienced to work with expressions and experiences of complex trauma and dissociation.